At a Glance

 The challenge is Rhode Island-specific.
 A charter boat captain out of Point Judith cannot answer the phone while hauling lobster traps.
 A defense subcontractor in Middletown cannot stop calibrating torpedo tracking equipment to field a procurement call.
 A caterer in Federal Hill cannot leave a wedding setup to schedule the next event.
 A Block Island innkeeper cannot check guests in and take a booking call at the same time during a July weekend when the ferry brings 3,000 visitors daily.
 Rhode Island's geography means businesses are close together, but its seasonal tourism economy means call volumes swing dramatically between winter and summer.

-An answering service catches the calls that Rhode Island's busy small businesses would otherwise miss.
+A Rhode Island answering service catches the calls that busy small businesses would otherwise miss.
 Here are five that fit the Ocean State's particular combination of defense, healthcare, tourism, and maritime business.

 What Shapes Rhode Island's Business Environment